DylanHan909/ToDoListCutieHack/README.md

 About Us:
 Why Lists?

-The “Zeigarnik Effect”:
+Reason 1: The “Zeigarnik Effect”:
 Leads to productivity
   Psychological phenomenon describing the tendency of individuals to remember incomplete tasks more than completed tasks, enabling memory retention
   Tasks will be on your mind, making it more likely that you complete them

 Anxiety Reducing
 Unorganized tasks can feel overwhelming